venkatarajeshjakka/material/MultipleCandleStick.md

    * ___Bullish harami___
    * ___Bearsih harami___

+## Bullish Harami

+Bullish pattern appearing at the botton end of the chart.

+* Bullish pattern evolves over a two day period, similar to the engulfing patter

+* the lowest low of the pattern will be the stop loss for the trade.

+## Bearish Harami

+Appears at the top of an uptrend which gives the trader an opportunity to initiate a short trade.

+* highest high between P1 and P2 acts as the stop loss for the trade.

+## Morning star

+bullish candle stick pattern  which evolves over a three day period by combining 3 consecutive candle sticks,

+* It appears at the bottom end of a downtrend
 ## Key Notes

 > When ever a doji follows a recognizabke candle stick pattern the opportunity created is bigger.